TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Project Scope

-For this project we need to create a VR[^3] simulation of a regular day at Algosup in the next school building called the B3[^1] with features depending on your character and his role in the school.
+For this project we need to create a VR[^3] simulation of a regular day at ALGOSUP in the next school building called the B3[^1] with features depending on your character and his role in the school.
 To verify if the architect's plan is correct and viable for a school.

 We need to make some modification to the existing renovation plan in order to repair some possible mistakes made by the architect.

-With this, Algosup should be able to be on a whole new level to show the school, and people interested in one way or another in Algosup could have a real school day experience.
+With this, ALGOSUP should be able to be on a whole new level to show the school, and people interested in one way or another in ALGOSUP could have a real school day experience.

-This will be useful because we can imagine a presentation to some investors, future students or even just people interested in Algosup will be able to visit the school all in remote with only a VR[^3] Headset.
+This will be useful because we can imagine a presentation to some investors, future students or even just people interested in ALGOSUP will be able to visit the school all in remote with only a VR[^3] Headset.

 <!-- WIP -->